-Sections 306(a)(7) and (b) takes a different approach.
-Subject to the National Securities Markets Improvement Act of 1996, merit standards are retained but hortatory paragraph 306(b) encourages the administrator, to the extend practicable, to adopt, by rule or order, standards that provide notice to issuers of a state's merit standards.
+Section 306(a)(8) takes a different approach.
+Subject to the National Securities Markets Improvement Act of 1996, merit standards are retained but on the condition that they are adopted by the administrator by rule or order.
+This will provide notice to issuers of a state's merit standards.
 Notice will address one criticism of merit regulation.
 See generally 1 L. Loss & J. Seligman, Securities Regulation 111-124 (3d ed. rev. 1998).

-Statements of Policy of the North American Securities Administrator Association that have been adopted by a state would provide notice in compliance with Section 306(b).
+Statements of Policy of the North American Securities Administrator Association that have been adopted by a state would provide notice in compliance with Section 306(a)(8).
 Similarly other state rules or orders could be adopted in the future to address new types of securities as they occur.

-An order under Section 306(b) can be adopted after a securities registration statement has been filed.
+An order under Section 306(a)(8) can be adopted after a securities registration statement has been filed.

-Under Section 306(b) an administrator, by rule or order, for example, could adopt a standard that would provide the basis for a stop order denying effectiveness to a development state company that has no specific business purpose or plan and has indicated that its business purpose or plan is to engage in a merger or acquisition with an unidentified company, entity, or person.
+Under Section 306(a)(8) an administrator, by rule or order, for example, could adopt a standard that would provide the basis for a stop order denying effectiveness to a development state company that has no specific business purpose or plan and has indicated that its business purpose or plan is to engage in a merger or acquisition with an unidentified company, entity, or person.
 "Blank check offerings" are subject to Rule 419 adopted under the Securities Act of 1933.

-9. Section 306(c) follows the 1956 Act and RUSA and allows an administrator up to 30 days after a registration statement becomes effective to institute a stop order proceeding on the basis of a fact or transaction known when the registration statement became effective.
-This will avoid the necessity of an administrator issuing a stop order prematurely.
+9. Section 306(b) follows the 1956 Act and RUSA and allows an administrator up to 30 days after a registration statement becomes effective to institute a stop order proceeding on the basis of a fact or transaction known when the registration statement became effective.
+This will avoid the necessity of an administrator is suing a stop order prematurely.